Development Bank of Sarawak: Corporate affairs

 The first CEO of the bank is Dato Sim Kheng Boon.
 Deputy state financial secretary Datu Laura Lee Ngien Hion is appointed into the board of directors.
 DBOS receives deposits from government-linked companies, local authorities, statutory bodies, and the public sector.
 The bank carry out lending activities and allows the depositors to withdraw money anytime.
-The bank carry out lending activites to strategic projects in Sarawak such as public infrastructure development, downstream processing in oil and gas sector, tourism, digital initiatives, real estates, agriculture, and green projects.
+The bank carries out lending activities to strategic projects in Sarawak such as public infrastructure development, downstream processing in oil and gas sector, tourism, digital initiatives, real estates, agriculture, and green projects.

 Finance

 As of 31 March 2022, DBOS received RM 7.16 billion in deposits.
 As of November 2022, total approved loans of DBOS was RM 15.27 billion with drawdown (actual amount of credit paid out to borrowers) of RM 8.93 billion.